A Book of American Martyrs

 A Book of American Martyrs is a 2017 novel by the American author, Joyce Carol Oates.
 The story chronicles two American families, the Voorheeses and the Dunphys, whose faith and convictions are vastly different.
 The story begins with the aftermath of the November 1999 murder of Dr. Gus Voorhees by Luther Amos Dunphy.

-Broadly, Oates' story explores the abortion debate in the United States, with a primary focus on exploring the growing divide and conflict between advocates and opponents of legal abortion care services, as well as anti-abortion violence.
+Oates' story explores the abortion debate in the United States, with a primary focus on exploring the growing divide and conflict between advocates and opponents of legal abortion care services, as well as anti-abortion violence.
 The story is set in a small town in Ohio where the Dunphy family lives and throughout Michigan where the Voorhees family lives.

+The book was longlisted for the International Dublin Literary Award in 2019.

 Reception

-The review aggregator website, Book Marks, reported that overall the novel received positive feedback.

 Erica Wagner of The Guardian noted that the novel does not live up to its potential, writing, "This is a gripping novel, full of unexpected twists that make what could be a political treatise into a page-turner.
-And it is as honest as its author can make it, or so the reader must believe; but that’s an honesty that only goes so far."
+And it is as honest as its author can make it, or so the reader must believe; but that's an honesty that only goes so far."

 Writing for The New York Times, Ayana Mathis describes how "The shifting kaleidoscope of voices is at once illuminating and dizzying.
 Oates may be betting the multitude of perspectives will help us see around our blinders and prejudices about the Other.
 The question is, who is the Other, and according to whom?
-In some respects, Oates’s bet pays off."
+In some respects, Oates's bet pays off."
 However, Mathis continues, "There is a great deal of smugness in all of this, and worse, a dangerous paternalism.
-The Other, in this case the white working poor, with all of its religion and pathologies, has been summarily dismissed as an ignorant horde in need of (liberal) guidance.
-Oates’s lengthy attempt at insights into these lives devolves into dehumanizing caricature."
+The Other, in this case, the white working poor, with all of its religion and pathologies, has been summarily dismissed as an ignorant horde in need of (liberal) guidance.
+Oates's lengthy attempt at insights into these lives devolves into dehumanizing caricature."